-The first step in fighting domestic violence or abuse charges is to learn what the state laws say about this crime.
-According to Arizona Revised Statute Section 13-3601, domestic violence is any dangerous crime against a child, spouse, former spouse, household or former household member, someone with whom the defendant has a child (or someone pregnant with the defendant’s child), a blood relative, step-relatives, relative-in-law, or someone with whom the defendant has or has had a sexual relationship with.
-Almost any action against a family or household member, resulting in harm, could end in a domestic violence claim.
+The first step in fighting domestic violence charges is to learn what the state laws say about this crime.
+According to Arizona Revised Statute Section 13-3601, domestic violence is any dangerous crime against a child, spouse, former spouse, household or former household member, someone with whom the defendant has children (or someone pregnant with the defendant’s child), a blood relative, step-relatives, relative-in-law, or someone with whom the defendant has or has had a sexual relationship with.
+Almost any action against a family or household member, resulting in harm, could be pursued in court.

-A dangerous crime can mean a wide variety of things, including:
+A act of domestic abuse crime could mean a wide variety of things, including:

 Injuries do not have to be physical.
 Victims can allege emotional or mental violence and abuse as well.